 |What remained of our crème brûlée and key lime pie before I remembered to take pictures!|

-Even with all of the delicious food already in our stomachs, Kenneth and I managed to save room for desert!
+Even with all of the delicious food already in our stomachs, Kenneth and I managed to save room for dessert!
 I chose the (gluten-free!) vanilla bean crème brûlée with macerated strawberries and Kenneth ordered the key lime pie.
 Both were so lovely and delicious that I completely forgot to take photos!
 The crème brûlée had real vanilla seeds in it and the top layer was perfectly caramelized.
 Amazing botanical side note - did you know that vanilla comes from an orchid?

 Overall we had a wonderful time at the Columbus Fish Market!
 My only, teeny tiny criticism is that the restaurant itself is dark - I think the only windows were skylights.
 The restaurant was well lit enough to see your food - it just seemed strange to not be able to see outside.